-works closely with Classics for All to encourage more state schools to teach the history and languages of the ancient world.
+works closely with Classics for All to encourage more state schools to teach the history and anguages of the ancient world.
 Steve also works with the Commonwealth Secretariat to support education systems in east Africa.

 www.openingworlds.uk

 Jennifer McCullough

 Jennifer McCullough is a history and politics teacher in Sheffield.
 She is a senior examiner and exam author for GCSE History, and a textbook author for Hodder Education.
 She has also written online resources for the BBC Bitesize, the Churchill Archive and the HA Fellowship programme.

 @TaptonHistory

 Teni Oladehin

 Teni Oladehin completed her PGCE at the University of Cambridge in 2019, and is currently a History Teacher at Harris Academy Tottenham.
 She is incredibly passionate about creating a well-rounded, inclusive and rigorous curriculum at KS3, with the hope of encouraging pupils from all backgrounds to study history beyond Year 9.
 She has written for the Historical Association on pupil responses to an 'authentic' African narrative based on Mansa Musa, and has co-authored the new Collins KS3 Teacher Resource Pack on Black British History.
 Teni is currently exploring how historical fiction and scholarship can be woven into the KS3 curriculum to expand students' understanding of the medieval world.

-@tenioladehin

-Zaiba Patel
+Zaiba is a former History teacher, museum workshop leader, and occasional writer.
+She @tenioladehin Zaiba Patel